-Use the change public-unknown-numbering command to configure Communication Manager to send the calling party number in the format required.
+Use the change private-numbering command to configure Communication Manager to send the calling party number in the format required.
 These calling party numbers are sent in the SIP From, Contact and PAI headers as well as the Diversion header for forwarded calls.
 The numbers are displayed on display-equipped PSTN telephones with any reformatting performed in the network.
-The public numbering table is used for numbers in E.164 format.